bmatsuo/bmatsuo.github.io/_drafts/basic-firewalling-with-iptables.markdown

 Wtf does that mean?

 Clearly, I need to learn more of the basics about using iptables.
-Cargo culting this would be a huge mistake.
-Also, with questions about whether or not I am going to lock myself out of my web server, I need to start on a virtual machine that I can easily blow away.
+Cargo culting this would be a huge mistake; I'm trying to make things more secure here.
+And I need to understand whatever solution I implement.
+Also, with questions about whether or not I am going to lock myself out of my web server, I decided I need to start on a virtual machine that I can easily blow away.

 Anyway, I googled "iptables basic setup" and found an Ubuntu community documentation [help page][3] that looks right up my alley.

 ##Up and running

-The Ubuntu documentation was pretty much exactly what I need.
+The Ubuntu documentation was pretty much exactly what I wanted.
 An iptables config that restricts all incoming connections except for HTTP(S) and SSH.
 And, it gave me all the tools I need to procede using iptables seriously.
-I'm pretty sure that I won't lock myself out of my box.
+I'm pretty sure that I won't lock myself out of my box now.

 For the record I went with solution #2 for persisting the iptables config across machine reboots.
 I imagine the Ubuntu package from solution #3 does basically the same thing.
 But I like the transparancy of #2.

 As far as ssh access goes.
-I am allowing it because it is already fairly secured through public/private key authentication.
+I am allowing it because it is already fairly secured through public/private key authentication and secure passwords.
+Furthermore, I don't have reliable static IP addresses from which to restrict.

 I still haven't deciphered everything from the Server Fault article.
 But it seems that I don't need it for now.
 I can pick these things up as they become